 Since the beginning of the coronavirus in March, a large-scale research into the risk factors for the coronavirus COVID-19 is being started in the Northern Netherlands.
 To this end, around 135,000 Northern residents receive a bi-weekly questionnaire (>30% response).
 Their answers will be linked to data from the Lifelines biobank to identify both hereditary and environmental factors that partially determine whether someone may fall seriously ill due to the coronavirus or simply develop mild symptoms.

 So far 14 questionnaires have been sent out, resulting in over 500.000 returned questionnaires.
 This unique data collection is available for researchers worldwide.

 How to apply for data

 If you have applied for data, you will have access to this data via a secure virtual working environment called Workspace or Lifelines UMCG high performance cluster.
-The data applied for is issued in SPSS files.
+The data applied for is issued in SPSS and csv files.
 The data is pseudonymised to guarantee privacy.
 The most common statistical programs (SPSS, R, R studio and, on request STATA) have been installed in the Workspace.
-Read more about the migration of the workspace.
+Read more about the data services here.

 Although our collection is broad, you might need something specific for your research.
 The Lifelines cohort study has an open protocol.
-This allows researchers to issue an additional questionnaire or measurement or to collect additional samples in a specific group of participants.
+This allows researchers to issue an additional questionnaire or measurement or to collect additional biosamples in a specific group of participants.
 You can also combine two data sources through linkage or use secondary data.

 How can we help?